Vaibhav050/DataScienceIntern/README.md

 # DataScienceIntern
-welcome to data science world free resources and projects.
+Welcome to data science world free resources and projects.